MHCommunity/mhbasics/appendix/weapons-per-powertype/forgotten/sert.md

 - Nachore can be looted by hunting in Canterra Quarry.

 ### General Info and Trivia
-The Scarlet Ember Root Trap is a relatively recent addition to the game, released alongside Queso Canyon with as main purpose smoothing out the transition from the old forgotten to the lategame forgotten content.
-At the time, there was no (non-LE) forgotten weapon between the Ancient Box Trap and the Fungal Cavern at Duke, which also required some forgotten action.
-While using the ancient box here, an upgrade inbetween was more than welcome, making the transition into the Endless Labyrinth Trap a lot more convenient.
+The Scarlet Ember Root Trap is a relatively recent addition to the game, released alongside Queso Canyon with as main purpose smoothing out the transition from the old Forgotten to the late-game Forgotten content.
+At the time, there was no (non-LE) Forgotten weapon between the Ancient Box Trap and the Fungal Cavern at Duke/Duchess, which also required some Forgotten action.
+While using the Ancient Box Trap here is doable, an upgrade in-between was more than welcome, making the transition into the Endless Labyrinth Trap a lot more convenient.

 ### Alternatives
-The Scarlet Ember Root Trap does not have good alternatives, but there are a number of limited edition weapons that fill it's niche.
-One of the old strategies (before the introduction of SERT) was to simply tough it out untill the next weapon with the Ancient Box Trap, so this is a (non-recommended) option as well.
+The Scarlet Ember Root Trap does not have good alternatives, but there are a number of Limited Edition weapons that fill its niche.
+One of the old strategies (before the introduction of SERT) was to simply tough it out until the next weapon with the Ancient Box Trap, so this is a (non-recommended) option as well.

 ### Upgrades
-The Scarlet Ember Root Trap is primarily used for clearing the Fungal Cavern and the early stages of the  Labyrinth, untill a hunter gets the required materials for the [Endless and Infinite Labyrinth Trap](/appendix/weapons-per-powertype/forgotten/ilt).
+The Scarlet Ember Root Trap is primarily used for clearing the Fungal Cavern and the early stages of the Labyrinth, until a hunter gets the required materials for the [Endless and Infinite Labyrinth Trap](/appendix/weapons-per-powertype/forgotten/ilt).